-Policy Name: Expedited Review of Research Policy and Procedures
+Policy Name: Expedited Research Review Policy and Procedures

-Approved

-1

-Effective Date: Page 1 of 5 Section: HRPP 3.3
+Section: HRPP 3.3 Effective Date: 12/01/2016 Replaces Policy: 09/15/2015

-10/01/2014 -

-Replaces Policy: Effective 05/30/2014

-I. POLICY
+I. Policy

 A. Introduction

 Expedited review procedure consists of a review of research involving human subjects by the IRB Chair or by one or more experienced reviewers designated by the Chairperson from among members of the IRB in accordance with the requirements set forth in 45 CFR 46.110 and 21 CFR 56.110.
 The review will normally be performed by the Chair, Vice-Chair or IRB member with extensive service on the IRB.
 If necessitated by unique circumstances in the area of research under consideration (i.e., vulnerable population or novel procedures), the reviewer may solicit input from another IRB member with relevant experience.
 When reviewing non-exempt human-subjects research and clinical investigations using the expedited review procedure, the reviewer(s) are subject to IRB Member Conflict of Interest Policy detailed in HRPP Guide Section 2.3 Membership of the IRB.